jontejj/mirdeepsquared/README.md

 By combining ```density_map_model.py```, ```motifs_bayes_model.py```, ```numerical_model.py```, ```structure_model.py``` and the big model trained (in ```train.py```) with ```mirdeepsquared/best-hyperparameters.yaml``` into an ensemble model, the accuracy on the holdout data increased to 96%.

-[dev.md](dev.md) was then used to release a mirdeepsquared package to https://pypi.org/.
+[release.sh](release.sh) was then used to release a mirdeepsquared package to https://pypi.org/.

-The most problematic samples were then collected into pdf:s by ```predictor.py``` for analysis by experts used to filter out false positives from miRdeep2. *TODO*: retrain after correcting invalid sample labels
+The most problematic samples were then collected into pdf:s by ```predictor.py``` for analysis by experts used to filter out false positives from miRdeep2.

+After analyzing the most problematic samples, some of the true positives were deemed not to actually be in mirgene db.
+It turned out that some of the known sequences matched a mature sequence in mirgene db but when the whole precursor was compared, there were differences.

+After making ```mirgene_db_filter.py``` more stringent, i.e instead of ```true_positives_TCGA_LUSC_only_in_mirgene_db.pkl```, ```true_positives_TCGA_LUSC_only_precursors_in_mirgene_db``` were generated and trained on instead.
+The accuracy, together with a new best-hyperparameters.yaml (based on the result of a half-finished grid search on uppmax), then increased to 99.4%.

+*TODO*: analyze the most problematic samples in the subset created with ```resources/dataset/hard/only_matching_mature_in_mirgene_db/generate-tricky.sh```, and incorporate the tricky cases into the training data once it's been correctly labeled.

 [i1]: https://github.com/jontejj/mirdeepsquared/issues/1